modalitysystems/modalitysoftware-docs/twa/Capabilities.md

 Example Capabiliites
 - Report on active/inactive teams/channels
 - Report on who is active in a team vs who are members
-- report on which teams any AD group are active in
+- Report on which teams any AD group are active in
-- report on which teams guest are active in
+- Report on which teams guest are active in
-- report on which AD groups re engaging with which other AD groups in teams
+- Report on which AD groups re engaging with which other AD groups in teams

+## FUTURE Current State

+These are currently in preview or being added to the product
+- File metadata

+## Historical Change Data

+This data is collected and stored as records against a point in time.
+Enabling reporting of change over time.
+This mainly related to users usage of Microsoft Teams

+For each user, Microsoft Graph API gives us the number of chat messages, channel messages, calls, meetings attended and "other actions" each day.

+- Chat messages - the number of messages not message sessions
+- Channel messages - the number of channel messages/replies
+- Meetings attended - not organised/scheduled, but attended per user, so a meeting of 5 people will log as each of them attending once
+- Other actions -  Any activity done on Teams application panel will make a user active, like reading a message, clicking anywhere on the panel/Application and even events like maximizing the app or clicking on settings